anyars-encarta/garden_waste/README.md

 10. I added a theme toggle above the progress indicator to switch between light and dark modes.
 11. The page is mobile responsive.
 12. Hovering over cards tilt them upwards and they move down when the cursor leaves them.
+13. Hovering over an image on a card enlarges the image for a better view.
-13. Selected Cards remain tilted upwards until they are deselcted.
+14. Selected Cards remain tilted upwards until they are deselcted.
-14. I tried my best to keep in mind clean, maintainable react code, responsiveness, and UI/UX improvements.
+15. I tried my best to keep in mind clean, maintainable react code, responsiveness, and UI/UX improvements.

 ## 🛠 Built With <a name="built-with"></a>

 1. React
 2. Taiwind CSS